-These face-to-face programs, located on the LTC main campus, are 1050 and 750 hour programs, respectively, and are designed to prepare students for entry-level positions in the heavy duty truck and bus/diesel field.
+These face-to-face programs, located at the Transportation Innovation Hub in Tavares, are

+1050 and 750 hour programs, respectively, and are designed to prepare students for entry-level positions in the heavy duty truck and bus/diesel field.
 These programs teach students how to diagnose and repair diesel engines and electrical systems; recondition diesel fuel injection systems; overhaul diesel engines; and perform diesel engine preventive maintenance.
 In addition, the programs include training in communication, leadership, human relations and employability skills; and safe efficient work practices.